Under lockdown, Italy's social and family life goes virtual

 Even events ranging from university dissertation discussions to a dinner with friends have gone virtual.

+Instead, on Mar 4, 22-year-old de Giuseppe was at work when he received another WhatsApp message from his professor: "Excellent evaluation.
+Congratulations, doctor!"

-"I realized this was a pretty exceptional thing.
+"I realised this was a pretty exceptional thing.
 People told me I was making history," he said in a phone interview.

 In Bergamo, one of the worst-hit towns in northern Italy, some of the elderly have taken to WhatsApp to share shopping lists with neighbours and ask them buy them food, said one local resident who said he shops for his entire block.
 "Sometimes they are picky and they give you specific food brands or cheese types that are hard to find," he said.